Loving Your Three Brains

 That’s where science gets tongue-tied.
-Since the ancient Greeks, we’ve increasingly come to trust only what we see, feel, touch or, in general, observe and measure.
+Since the time of Aristotle, we’ve increasingly come to trust only what we see, feel, touch or, in general, observe and measure.

 All of modern science rests on that, and it steers modern science straight into a dead end.

 We can live without seeing gravity, and we can pass off dark matter as something we will see, sooner or later.

 But science has a terrible time with feelings and thoughts.

 That’s probably why we never hear much about our other two brains.
 Nobody knows what to make of them.

 If we accept them as simple mechanical shepherds, semi-independent, we’re left with squishy puzzles.
 How does it work when people have hurt feelings?
 And what on earth is gut intuition?

 Go with your gut…